bennyhuo/EasyDroid-SharedPreferences/README.md

 .getString("blahblah", "default");
 ```

-You shall never do this repeatedly.
+You shall never do that repeatedly.
 Behold,

 ``` java
 StringPreference sp = new StringPreference(context, "name of the shared preference", "key", "defaultValue");